mako-framework/docs/08_learn_more/00_views.md

 	{{view:'partials.footer'}}

-Included views will automatically inherit all the variables available in the parent view but you override them or add new ones.
+Included views will automatically inherit all the variables available in the parent view but you can override them or add new ones.

 	{{view:'partials.footer', ['foo' => 'bar']}}